-The department is tasked with ensuring that the public-sector wage bill becomes more affordable.
-As such, in collaboration with National Treasury and other departments, the department planned to review remuneration policies across government with the aim of developing a single remuneration framework for the public sector (excluding stateowned enterprises).
+The department is tasked with ensuring that the public sector wage bill becomes sustainable.
+In collaboration with National Treasury and other government departments, it conducted an expenditure review on remuneration policies across government in 2023/24.
+The review aimed to develop a single remuneration framework for the public sector (excluding state-owned enterprises) to assess whether a revised remuneration strategy, framework and policy for the public service for the next 5 years was necessary.